Victoria Savalei, Ph.D

 Cathy (Xijuan) Zhang

-I am a Ph.D. student working with Dr. Victoria Savalei.
+I am a Ph.D. candidate working with Dr. Victoria Savalei.
 My main area of research is on the personality scale format and response biases in personality data.
 Two of my current projects examine the negative impact of reverse-worded items on factor structures of psychological scales and explore an alternative scale format called the Expanded format that may minimize the contamination associated with reverse-worded items.
 I am also working on a project examining how well bootstrap techniques work for fit indices used in structure equation modelling.

-I am a Ph.D. student in the Quantitative Methods area, working under the supervision of Dr. Victoria Savalei.
+I am a Ph.D. candidate in the Quantitative Methods area, working under the supervision of Dr. Victoria Savalei.
 My research currently focuses on how we evaluate psychometric instruments for measurement invariance when data are not normally distributed.
 My Master's project focuses on evaluating proposed robust corrections to the chi-square difference test.
 In the future I plan to examine the efficacy of fit-index based tests of small change in fit to evaluate measurement invariance.
 I am also working with David Sears at UCLA on a project evaluating the efficacy of explicit feeling thermometers as measures of racial prejudice.
 Finally, I am also working with Yves Rosseel at Ghent University developing lavaan, an R package for structural equation modelling.

 Website: View personal websiteContact: email@example.com